Mugiira-Kim/CAPSTONE-ONE-/README.md

 ![screenshot] ![Screenshot_2022-05-17_22-19-07 (1)](https://user-images.githubusercontent.com/99125250/168893139-2edfb09a-3d95-4231-8028-31e956edcd4a.png)

-This project is my first capstone for my first module at Microverse Inc.  The project is built with HTML, CSS and JavaScript.
+This project is my first capstone project at Microverse.
+The project is built with HTML, CSS and JavaScript.
 The information on the page is completely made up and should not be distributed, it is strictly for learning purposes.

 ## Built With